8bitbuddhist/PixelMaestro/docs/canvas.md

 section->set_canvas(canvas);
 ```

-By default, if the Pattern extends beyond the Pixel grid, the rest of the Pattern will not be drawn.
-However, setting `Pattern::repeat` to true draws the hidden part by wrapping it to the opposite end of the Canvas.
+By default, if the Pattern extends beyond the Pixel grid, the rest of the Pattern will not be drawn, and the empty space is filled by the Section's ColorAnimation.
+However, setting `Pattern::repeat` to true wraps the Canvas to the opposite end of the grid, filling in this empty space.

 [Home](README.md)